John and Gerry's Orchids of Britain and Europe

 was first described from the Greek island of Kythera by Renz in 1928 and is named in honour of the Swiss botanist G.A.Senn.
 It is a member of the S. orientalis group of Serapias.

-It has a somewhat disjunct distribution in the Aegean region, comprising the southern Peleponnese including Kythera, the island of Kea in the Cyclades archipelago and then the Dodecanese islands of Kos and Samos, It is suspected to have a wider range but this has yet to be confirmed.
+It has a somewhat disjunct distribution in the Aegean region, comprising the southern Peleponnese including Kythera, the island of Kea in the Cyclades archipelago and then the Dodecanese islands of Kos and Samos, It is suspected the species has a wider range but this has yet to be confirmed.
 S. sennii is a rare species which grows in small numbers in only a few widely scattered locations.
-This is a plant of dry grassy meadows, wasteland, phrygana and abandoned terraces on predominately alkaline soils.
-It seems to appreciate a degree of cover and will frequently grow alongside bushes and shrubs.
+It is a plant of dry grassy meadows, wasteland, phrygana and abandoned terraces on predominately alkaline soils.
+It seems to appreciate a degree of cover and will frequently grow within the shade and partial protection of bushes and shrubs.

-The photographs come from Samos and the Peloponnese dating from mid April.
+The photographs come from Kos, Samos and the Peloponnese dating from the second week of April at which time the flowers were just appearing.

 .